 Bottom Line

 As AI technology continues to evolve, so do the tactics used by scammers, making it harder for victims to tell the difference between what is real and what is fake.
-Deepfake videos, AI phishing scams, AI-powered robocalls, and misinformation campaigns represent significant threats to the integrity of elections.
+Deepfake videos, AI phishing scams, AI-powered robocalls, and misinformation campaigns are all major forms of AI election scams that represent significant threats to the integrity of elections.

 By fact-checking information, staying informed and aware, and protecting personal information, voters can take proactive steps to help safeguard themselves against these AI-driven threats.